Anthony Easthope asks,

 The image below, taken from the website Fabulous Life, interweaves these two dimensions to our sense of self.
 The self dependent on relations of similarity/sameness is related to or is framed by social ideals (notice the use of the word ‘judged’ in the caption to the image).

-Once again, as therapy proceeds many clients automatically become aware of and call into question this Other for whom they are embodying themselves, perhaps through identity words such as Millennial, Outgoing, Straight, English, Victim, Daughter, Obsessive…
+Once again, as therapy proceeds many clients automatically become aware of and call into question this Other for whom they are embodying themselves, perhaps through identity words such as Successful Professional, Millennial, Outgoing, Straight, English, Victim, Daughter, Obsessive…

 Not everyone will answer their name